Test in production without watermarks.

 Exporting a DataTable

 to Excel is a crucial step in data analysis and management.
-Excel sheet is widely used for data visualization and presentation, and the IronXL library offers a range of features to simplify the process of working with Excel files in ASP.NET.
+Excel spreadsheets are widely used for data visualization and presentation, and the IronXL library offers a range of features to simplify the process of working with Excel files in ASP.NET.
 This article covered the steps to create a new ASP.NET project, install IronXL, and use it to export data from a DataTable

 to an Excel file.
 Additionally, it demonstrated how to save the workbook in different file formats, such as CSV.
 By utilizing IronXL, developers can streamline the process of working with Excel files and create visually appealing presentations of their data.